 Historically, gene genealogies have been a rich source of information into a species’ evolutionary history that could be applied to the study of colonization (Bloomquist, Lemey, & Suchard, 2010; Hickerson et al., 2010; Posada & Crandall, 2001).
 The characterization of population structure, genetic diversity and demographic history (divergence time, migration rates among populations and effective population size) are also essential to understand the evolutionary processes underlying rapid colonization and range of geographic expansion (Excoffier et al., 2009).
 Approximate Bayesian computation methods (referred to as “ABC” hereafter) provide a robust framework for inferring a species’ history by allowing the comparison of alternative demographic models and the estimation of their associated parameters (divergence time, migration rate, effective population size) (Bertorelle, Benazzo, & Mona, 2010; Csillery, Blum, & Francois, 2012; Csilléry, Blum, Gaggiotti, & François, 2010; Estoup, Raynal, Verdu, & Marin, 2018; Raynal et al., 2019; Roux & Pannell, 2015).
-The power of the ABC methods has made it possible to retrace the evolutionary history of notorious crop pathogens (e.g., Plasmopara viticola (Berk & Curtis) Berl. & de Toni (Fontaine et al., 2020), Microbotryum lychnidis-dioicae (DC.
+The power of the ABC methods has made it possible to retrace the evolutionary history of notorious plant parasites (e.g., Plasmopara viticola (Berk & Curtis) Berl. & de Toni (Fontaine et al., 2020), Microbotryum lychnidis-dioicae (DC.
 Ex Liro) G. Deml & Oberw.
 (Gladieux et al., 2015)), insect crop pests (e.g., Batrocera dorsalis Hendel (Aketarawong et al., 2014), Drosophila suzukii Matsumura (Fraimout et al., 2017), Daktulosphaira vitifoliae Fitch (Rispe et al., 2020)) and invasive alien species posing a threat to the native fauna (e.g., Harmonia axyridis Pallas (Lawson Handley et al., 2011)).
 These studies have identified the source populations, reconstructed complex colonization routes, and determined the pace of geographic range expansion, often emphasizing the role of human transportation in the spread of these noxious species.
 Recently, the ABC approach, combined with machine learning (i.e., random forest, referred to as “ABC-RF” hereafter, (Estoup et al., 2018; Raynal et al., 2019)), was used to demonstrate that the African arid-adapted locust pest species Schistocerca gregaria Forsskål colonized Africa through major migration events driven by the last glacial climatic episodes (Chapuis et al., 2020).
 Yet, ABC methods are underused for estimating the extent of gene flow during parasite colonization (but see (Fraimout et al., 2017)).
 Most studies assume punctual admixture events among populations, but rarely continuous gene flow per generation among populations.
 Only recently has the new ABC-RF approach been used to infer the invasion routes, evolutionary history and extent of gene flow in the spotted-wing D. suzukii Matsumura from microsatellite markers (Fraimout et al., 2017) (referred to as SSR for simple sequence repeat hereafter).
 Beyond population genomics approaches, and in the special case of insect pests, the investigation of colonization history could also benefit from the characterization of insect endosymbiotic bacterial communities.
 Indeed, many insect pests host a consortium of endosymbiotic bacteria that mediate their adaptation to new environmental conditions (Frago, Zytynska, & Fatouros, 2020).
-Variations in the endosymbiotic consortium along colonization routes could facilitate the rapid adaptation of insect pests to different environments (Lenhart & White, 2020) and therefore its spread.
+Variations in the endosymbiotic consortium along colonization routes could facilitate the rapid adaptation of insect pests to different environments (Lenhart & White, 2020) and, in consequence, its spread.
 Alternatively, if the colonization stems from only a few populations, it might be accompanied by a loss of endosymbiont diversity along the colonization routes.